The Patriot Post® · The Dangers of AI

 It turns out that ChatGPT generated false information about law professor and Fox News contributor Jonathan Turley, essentially accusing him of sexual harassment and citing a fabricated Washington Post article as proof.
 Turley didn’t even discover the shocking accusation on his own.
 A fellow professor and lawyer contacted him after having conducted a search for legal scholars who had sexually harassed someone.

-The New York Post adds: “ChatGPT wasn’t the only bot involved in defaming Turley.
+The New York Post adds3: “ChatGPT wasn’t the only bot involved in defaming Turley.
 This baseless claim was reportedly repeated by Microsoft’s Bing Chatbot — which is powered by the same GPT-4 tech as its OpenAI brethren — per a Washington Post investigation that vindicated the attorney.”

 Making matters worse, there was no way for Turley to challenge the baseless claims.
 After all, there isn’t an editor one can call at ChatGPT to take issue with its work.
 Once information is generated, it spreads like wildfire and puts the wrongly accused on the defensive.

-Even The Washington Post admits, “As largely unregulated artificial intelligence software such as ChatGPT, Microsoft’s Bin and Google’s Bard begins to be incorporated across the web, its propensity to generate potentially damaging falsehoods raises concerns about the spread of misinformation — and novel questions about who’s responsible when chatbots mislead.”
+Even The Washington Post admits4, “As largely unregulated artificial intelligence software such as ChatGPT, Microsoft’s Bin and Google’s Bard begins to be incorporated across the web, its propensity to generate potentially damaging falsehoods raises concerns about the spread of misinformation — and novel questions about who’s responsible when chatbots mislead.”

 The Post adds: “While their responses often sound authoritative, the models lack reliable mechanisms for verifying the things they say.
 Users have posted numerous examples of the tools fumbling basic factual questions or even fabricating falsehoods, complete with realistic details and fake citations.”